-Steve, Craig, and Tim welcome you to The Wolverine Den!
+Steve, Craig, Tim, and Steve B welcome you to The Wolverine Den!
 For a preview of the next game, see below.
 For a look back (and to see the incriminating pictures), choose a game on the Last Week menu.
 If you plan on attending a tailgate at The Den for the first time, see the blog menu for Den Law and the house rules to many of the usual tailgate "activities".
 Click on Buy Gear for TWD shirt!
-For up to the minute gameday activities, follow us on Twitter!
 See you on Saturday.

 This Week at The Wolverine Den

 The University of Michigan Wolverines will finish the season with a trip to the Peach Bowl in Atlanta.
 It will be the Wolverines 47th bowl game, but the first time to the Peach Bowl.
 It has been a season of ups and downs for Michigan – finishing 7th in the nation with 10 wins but losing to Notre Dame to start the year and Ohio State to end the year.
 There was much improvement in the team but the loss in Columbus has left a bad note on the team and the fan base.
 A rebound in the bowl game is critical in making sure that the team has the right momentum going in to the offseason in preparing for next year.

 The opponent is the Florida Gators.
 Florida finished tied for 2nd in the SEC East, losing to Kentucky, Missouri and Georgia.
 Their best wins were against Mississippi State and LSU.
 First year coach Dan Mullin is from the Urban Meyer coaching tree, having been an assistant under Meyer at Bowling Green, Utah and Florida before taking over as the Mississippi St head coach in 2009.
 Mullin’s only game against Michigan as a head coach was in the 2011 Gator Bowl.
 Florida is 22-21 in bowl games but have lost their two previous trips to the Peach Bowl.